tobia80/zio-entity/README.md

 concept of event sourcing is simple enough but, applying the concepts requires a deep understanding of the underlying infrastructure.

-Other frameworks have issues with testing, they use future, tests are non deterministic, and they could be flaky.
+Other frameworks have issues with testing, they use future, tests are non-deterministic, and they could be flaky.
 Stubbing the underlying stores is difficult and sub-optimal.

 These frameworks are pretty opinionated and very soon you can hit limitations.
 Other libraries are instead too difficult